Blocking Below The Waist – Clarity

 All players including (a) and (b), once the ball has left the tackle box can only block below the waist if the force of the initial contact is directed from the front.
 “From the front” is understood to mean within the clock-face region between 10 o’clock and 2 o’clock forward of the player being blocked.

-Players not covered under (a) and (b) may not block below the waist toward the original position of the ball at the snap until the ball carrier is clearly beyond the neutral zone.
+Players not covered under (a) may not block below the waist toward the original position of the ball at the snap until the ball carrier is clearly beyond the neutral zone.

-You can’t block towards your own goal line except if you were an (a) or (b) and the ball is still in the tackle box.
+You can’t block towards your own goal line except if you were an (a) and the ball is still in the tackle box.

 Now I think you might see why this rule is so hard to understand and even harder to officiate.
 In order to know who can do what, you first need to establish where the player lined up at the snap and were they stationary.